ZisElite/cmtl/documents/documentation/scripts/open_library_manager.gd.md

 \_check_pressed:
 If there is a selected *library*, send signal to *control* to load that library

+\_send_for_deletion:
+Check if there is a selected library and send it for deletion

 remove_lib(lib):
 Delete the selected *library* (lib) from the scene and from the user data